colorchestra/ansible-wordpress-deployment/README.md

 # Ansible Playbook for deploying Wordpress with Docker
-## Work in progress - not ready for production use!
 My take on the perfect Wordpress deployment :) specifically makes it easy to run many Wordpress sites on one server.

 - Each site runs in a single Docker container